Skip to main content

 TL;DR

-• Program directors own both program outcomes and the budget that funds them.
+• You own both program outcomes and the budget that pays for them.

-• The most common breakdown is a program spreadsheet disconnected from the finance system.
+• The usual breakdown is a program spreadsheet that does not match the accounting system.

-• GrantPipe gives program directors a filtered view of the grants funding their programs with live budget vs. actual.
+• GrantPipe gives you a filtered view of just your grants, with live budget versus spending.

-Most program directors build their program budget in Excel, using the award budget template their grants manager or CFO handed them.
-Program spending then flows through the finance system, charged to whatever accounting classes the finance team maintains.
-At the end of the month, someone reconciles the two.
-Some weeks it happens; some weeks it does not.
+Most program directors build the budget in Excel, using the template the grants manager handed over.
+The real spending then flows through QuickBooks or Sage Intacct, charged to the accounting codes finance keeps.
+At month-end, someone reconciles the two.
+Some weeks it happens.
+Some weeks it does not.

 Free resource